thecodeassassin/influxdb.com/content/docs/v0.9/introduction/installation.md

 This page provides directions on downloading and starting InfluxDB Version 0.9.0.

 ## Requirements
-Installation of InfluxDB requires root privileges on the host machine.
+Installation of the pre-built InfluxDB package requires root privileges on the host machine.

 ### Networking
 By default InfluxDB will use TCP ports `8083` and `8086` so these ports should be available on your system.
 Once installation is complete you can change those ports and other options in the configuration file, which is located by default in `/etc/opt/influxdb`.